horizon-eda/horizon-pool-convention/README.md

 ### Assembly layer
 1. The assembly layer is similar to the package layer in that it contains a polygon based on the physical outline of the part.
 2. The assembly layer must include a pin 1 designator in the form of a bevelled corner (if pin 1 is in a corner) or a triangular "dent" (if pin 1 is on an edge).
 This marking should be normally 1.2 mm large, but maximally half the length of the shorter adjacent side.
 3. Include a text `$RD`.
 This text should be rotated along the component width.
-The text's origin should be placed on a line along the component's height in the assembly layer, so that the text lies within the component outline.
+The text's origin should be placed on a line along the component's height in the assembly layer, preferably across from the pin 1 marker.
+The text should have a size of 1 mm, except for small packages, where the size should be decreased in 0.1 mm steps until a reference designator with 4 numerical digits fits within the assembly polygon.

 ### Copper
 1. Use the recommended footprint from the manufacturer's device or package datasheet.